fngarcia0010/UnitConverter/README.md

 ### Install dependencies

-- The API project installs and build the project automatically when starting it.
+- The API project automatically installs and builds itself upon starting.
-- Install dependencies in the React app `UnitConverterApp` running `npm i` in the command line.
+- For the React app (`UnitConverterApp`), install dependencies by running `npm i`.

 ### Run locally

 - API
-  - Inside `UnitConverterAPI/UnitConverterAPI` folder enter `dotnet run` in the command line.
+  - From the `UnitConverterAPI/UnitConverterAPI` directory, run `dotnet run`.
 - React App
-  - Inside `UnitConverterApp` folder enter `npm run dev` in the command line.
+  - From the `UnitConverterApp` directory, run `npm run dev`.
-- Run API Tests located in `UnitConverterAPI/UnitConverterAPI.Tests` running `dotnet test` in the command line.
+- Tests are located in `UnitConverterAPI/UnitConverterAPI.Tests`.
+Run them with `dotnet test`.

 ##